unahouExosite/docs/murano/get-started/products/esp8266_thingdev_murano_smart_lightbulb/README.md

 template: default
 ---

+If you don’t already have a Murano account

+<a class="btn orange" href="https://exosite.com/business/signup">Sign Up for Beta Access to Murano</a>

+NOTE: This board has a known issue when using Arduino on a Windows machine.
+Please make digital pin 0 grounded, or use a Linux machine to complete this tutorial.

 # Murano Example - ESP8266 Thing Dev Board as WiFi Smart Lightbulb

 This example walks through setting up a ESP8266 Thing Dev Board to act as a Smart Lightbulb